tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

-      "keyVaultKeyName": "Name of the Azure Key Vault key used for encryption", "keyVaultKeyVersion": "Version of the Azure Key Vault key", "keyVaultUri": "URI of Azure Key Vault, also referred to as DNS name, that provides the key.", "identity": "Name of the user-managed identity, key vault connections made using Azure AD", "accessCredentials": (optional, only if not using managed system identity) {
+      "keyVaultKeyName": "Name of the Azure Key Vault key used for encryption", "keyVaultKeyVersion": "Version of the Azure Key Vault key", "keyVaultUri": "URI of Azure Key Vault, also referred to as DNS name, that provides the key.", "identity": "Resource ID of a user-managed identity, for key vault connections made using Azure AD", "accessCredentials": (optional, only if not using managed system identity) {
         "applicationId": "Azure AD Application ID that has access permissions to the key vault", "applicationSecret": "Authentication key of the specified Azure AD application)"}